General FAQs

 Q: Will the results of the research be shared with the public?

 A: Yes.
-Scientific results will be published in peer-reviewed scientific journals and should be publically available as soon as appropriate.
+Scientific results will be published in peer-reviewed scientific journals and should be publicly available as soon as appropriate.
 In addition, summaries of research projects will be posted to www.gulfresearchinitaitive.org periodically as updated information becomes available.

 Q: We’ve heard that the Governors are distributing the money.
 Is this true?